If you’re looking to create a great nonprofit website RFP (or a website brief) for your organization, you’re in the right place.

 Using this Worksheet to Create Your Nonprofit’s Website RFP

 And that’s it.
-So now turning this into an actual nonprofit website RFP, what I recommend is just use each box here and use each label as a heading in your actual RFP document.
+So now turning this into an actual website RFP, what I recommend is just use each box here and use each label as a heading in your actual RFP document.

 So start with your audience, go into their challenges, go into how you help and just follow kind of sequentially through this worksheet.
 Turn each section into a heading and write your answers directly in there.
 So hopefully it’s pretty easy now to take all the heavy lifting you’ve done in this worksheet and turn that into your nonprofit website RFP.